Arrow left

 Greater Phoenix Leadership

-Neil Giuliano serves as the President/CEO of Greater Phoenix Leadership (GPL), which for forty years has been the forum for corporate leadership to collaborate with the government, education and philanthropy sectors to create and sustain a safe, healthy and prosperous community.
+Neil Giuliano serves as President/CEO of Greater Phoenix Leadership (GPL), which for fifty years has been the forum for CEO business leaders to collaborate with the government, education and philanthropy sectors to create and sustain a safe, healthy and prosperous Arizona.
+Giuliano joined GPL in late 2015 and has expanded CEO engagement on Education, Community Infrastructure and Social Impact issues.

 IN THE PRESS